CA GROWN Blog

 - Brush the sweet ginger glaze over the pears, then pour the batter in the spaces between the pears.
 You may not use all the batter, I had a small amount left but wanted to leave the pears peeking out.

 - Then bake for 50-60 minutes, or until puffed up and golden brown.
-Let cool a few minutes, then sprinkle some powdered sugar over the top, and serve warm with vanilla bean ice cream or fresh whipped cream!
+Let cool a few minutes, then sprinkle some powdered sugar over the top.Serve warm with vanilla bean ice cream or fresh whipped cream!